What Type of Bed Sheets Should I Use?

 The best bed sheets feel soft, are durable, comfortable, and affordable.
-Organic cotton or bamboo cotton blends are super comfy and widely available.
-Polyester and flannel sheets may not suit hot sleepers as they retain heat so choose breathable cotton, Tencel, silk, or linen sheet set for a cooling sleep.
+Bamboo, bamboo cotton blends, Tencel™, and linen are all super comfy and widely available.
+Polyester and flannel sheets may not suit hot sleepers as they retain heat.

 Cooling bed sheets provide a breathable sleep environment and are made of cotton, linen, or silk.
 A bamboo cotton blend is an affordable breathable mix that is widely available in a range of styles.
 Depending on whether you sleep hot or are a chilly sleeper, choose a thicker fabric if you sleep cold and a thinner weight fabric if you sleep hot.

 Hotels typically use wrinkle resistant bedding that is durable and comfortable.
 Many premium hotels use white Egyptian cotton bedding of high thread count as it feels silky soft, easy to maintain, and is comfortable for their guests.
 Coupled with a mattress topper and opulent duck feather pillow, hotel beds usually offer a luxuriously comfortable sleep space.